 The Board knows of no business to be brought before the Annual Meeting which is not referred to in the accompanying Notice of Annual Meeting.
 Should any such matters be presented, the persons named in the proxy shall have the authority to take such action regarding such matters as in their judgment seems advisable.
-If you are the beneficial owner of shares held in street name, your broker, bank or other nominee will not be able to vote your shares on any other business that comes before the Annual Meeting unless they receive instructions from you with respect to such matters
+If you are the beneficial owner of shares held in street name, your broker, bank or other nominee will not be able to vote your shares on any other business that comes before the Annual Meeting unless they receive instructions from you with respect to such matters.

-A copy of the Company's 2021 Annual Report is available without charge upon written request to: Guild Holdings Company, Attention: Secretary, 5887 Copley Drive, San Diego, California 92111.
+A copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 is available without charge upon written request to: Guild Holdings Company, Attention: Secretary, 5887 Copley Drive, San Diego, California 92111.